Zethes/CGUL/README.md

 - **Easy to use PortAudio wrapper**
 - **A very liberal [license](https://github.com/Zethes/Jatta/blob/master/license.md)***

-<i>* Jatta and the libraries required to build Jatta are released under very unrestricting licenses for your convenience and freedom as a developer.
+<i>* CGUL and the libraries required to build CGUL are released under very unrestricting licenses for your convenience and freedom as a developer.
 Please consider uprooting all your improvements to the [respective developers](http://jatta.zethes.com/acknowledgements.html).
 Thanks!</i>

 Ubuntu Packages
 =====